Weylin’s Blog

 “...confined to the Lower Planes, but they can travel beyond those planes by way of portals or powerful summoning magic…They love to strike bargains with mortals seeking to gain some benefit or prize…any mortal creature who breaks such a contract instantly forfeits its soul…Only Divine Intervention can release a soul after the devil has claimed it.”

-Nausea crept in, like someone had cast Bestow Curse.
+Nausea crept into my stomach, like someone had cast Bestow Curse.
 The pit fiend’s eyes and the player hanging in the woods flickered like a candle in the dim room of my mind.
 Could demons genuinely influence me through this game?

 Even back then, I knew I needed a more reliable source.
 These subjects were too important and too dangerous to lean on anything but the truth.